 “See?
 Not so bad.”
-He scooped up the ribbons and heaped them into a large pewter bowl by Sara, and then set another full onion in front of Zur, along with a short knife.
+Caleb scooped up the ribbons, heaped them into a large pewter bowl by Sara, and set another onion in front of Zur, along with a short knife.
 “And if you want to, you can cut this in the water basin we have.
 That’s what Sara has been doing to keep from crying.”

 “I wasn’t crying,” she protested.

 Zur placed his onion in the basin and went to work.
 The water wasn’t enough to keep his eyes from stinging with tears, and he frequently wiped them with his arms.

 He also struggled with his cutting, and it was obvious.
 Caleb found onion peels that still had the remains of roots and stems; others flaked with waxy flesh.
 He was showing him how to improve when a Common woman approached.
 She was the same one he had seen ladling stew earlier.
 She was pretty for a peasant, with a slender oval face, gold-flecked green eyes, and soft brown hair visible about her wimple.